ansys/pyaedt-toolkits-antenna/README.rst

 Requirements
 ~~~~~~~~~~~~
 In addition to the runtime dependencies listed in the `Getting started <https://aedt.antenna.toolkit.docs.pyansys.com/version/stable/getting-started.html>`_,
-the Antenna Toolkit requires AEDT 2023 R1 or later.
-This toolkit also supports the
+the Antenna Toolkit requires AEDT 2025 R1 or later.
-AEDT Student Version for 2023 R1 or later.

 Documentation and issues
 ~~~~~~~~~~~~~~~~~~~~~~~~